Frequently Asked Questions

 CNA is open source under Ms-PL.
 The most valuable contributions at this stage are:

 sharp-runtime is a utility and runtime support library that CNA's internals depend on.
-It provides primitives that CNA uses internally but does not expose to the game-facing API layer.
+It is a reimplementation of a very narrow subset of the .NET API in C++, providing primitives that CNA uses internally but does not expose to the game-facing API layer.
 It must be cloned as a sibling directory to CNA before building.
 It has no external dependencies and builds cleanly on all supported platforms.

 CNA was designed from the start with SDL3, which is the active development branch of SDL.
 SDL3 brings API cleanups, improved mobile support, and a more consistent cross-platform experience compared to SDL2.
 Since CNA is a new project rather than a port, it was natural to start with the latest stable version of SDL.